bpstahlman/txtfmt/README.md

 ### Points to Note...

-- The rhs of a shortcut definition can contain _anything_ you would enter at a Txtfmt prompt after executing a Visual or Operator auto map, including the _selector patterns_ discussed in [Selective (Pattern-Based) Highlighting](./README.md#selective-highlighting).
+- The rhs of a shortcut definition can contain _anything_ you would enter at an auto map prompt, including the _selector patterns_ discussed in [Selective (Pattern-Based) Highlighting](./README.md#selective-highlighting).

 - String and Dictionary style entries may be freely intermixed throughout the `txtfmtShortcuts` list.
 The only caveat is that Dictionary style supports literal whitespace in the lhs key sequence, whereas string style requires the use of Vim's special key notation (e.g., `<Space>` for the space key).
 In any case, it's probably safest to use `<Space>` in both forms.

+* The safest way to specify a lhs containing a `:` is with explicit mode syntax: e.g., instead of `'g: fbi'`, use `':g: fbi'` or `'xo:g: fbi'`.